chiprojects/enterprise-security-assessment/README.md

 `/testproxy.php`

-⚠️ `This file is commonly used to test open proxy functionality and may indicate an attempt to determine whether the server could be leveraged as a proxy for anonymized traffic.`
+🚩 `This file is commonly used to test open proxy functionality and may indicate an attempt to determine whether the server could be leveraged as a proxy for anonymized traffic.`

+#### ⚠️Shellshock Exploitation Attempt

+Source IP:

+`61.161.130.241`